epicchainlabs/epicvault-js/docs/guides/transfer.md

 title: Performing a basic transaction
 ---

-In this tutorial, we will be performing a basic transfer of NEO from an address to another address.
+In this tutorial, we will be performing a basic transfer of EpicChain from an address to another address.

-In Neo2, NEO and GAS are considered native assets and operate using the UTXO system.
+In EpicChain and EpicPulse are considered native assets and operate using the UTXO system.

-In Neo3, the UTXO system is removed.
-In its place, NEO and GAS now implements the [NEP-17](https://github.com/neo-project/proposals/blob/master/nep-17.mediawiki) interface.
-They are still considered native assets but operate very similarly to how NEP-5 tokens work in Neo2.
+In EpicChain, the UTXO system is removed.
+In its place, EpicChain and EpicPulse now implements the XEP-17 interface.
+They are still considered native assets but operate very similarly to how NEP-5 tokens work.

 First, some setup: